learn-co-curriculum/arrays-and-pointer-arithmetic/README.md

 # Arrays and Pointer Arithmetic

-To understand the algorithmic complexity of a data structure, one must understand the data structure.
+To understand the algorithmic complexity of a data structure,* one must understand the data structure*.

 ## Introduction